tashtam/wukong/User_Stories.md

     Priority: Medium

-- User Story 8:Auto-Battle Feature
+- User Story 8: Auto-Battle Feature

     As a player, I want the game to automatically engage in combat if I fail to initiate a battle within 10 seconds, so that the game continues without interruptions.